All Resources

 food colouring

-blotter paper (for crystal tree) or lava rock or charcoal briquettes (for crystal garden)
+blotter paper (or other thick absorbent paper for crystal tree) or lava rock/charcoal briquettes (for crystal garden)

 bottle to hold crystal solution